Editor's Note: This blog post was originally published in December 2020 and has been updated with additional content in March 2023.

 - 91% of consumers prefer brands that are authentic in their social media posts.

-These numbers prove inbound marketing is a cost-effective tactic that can boost profits and simultaneously ensure your advertising budget is well-spent.
+These numbers prove inbound marketing technique is a cost-effective tactic that can boost profits and simultaneously ensure your advertising budget is well-spent.

 A good inbound marketing strategy will offer quality content like eBooks, case studies, webinars, or email campaigns aligned with consumers' needs and interests.
 If you can position your business as a valuable resource, then expect more sign-ups and repeat purchases.